Kelly McQueen: Medical career

 In Oct 2019, McQueen moved to Madison, WI to lead the Department of Anesthesiology within the University of Wisconsin School of Medicine and Public Health.
 Leading the oldest academic department of anesthesiology in the United States offered unique opportunities for McQueen.
 Her leadership has focused on bringing equity and transparency to all aspects of the department's tripartite mission of clinical excellence, education and training, and research.
-Since her arrival she has started efforts focusing on enhancing Diversity, Equity and Inclusivity, and improving Wellbeing.
+Since her arrival she has worked to increase Inclusivity and belonging, and to improve Wellbeing.
 It is her goal to support existing and create new departmental programs, that align with the University of Wisconsin School of Medicine and Public Health and UW Health University Hospital.
-Early in her tenure, she supported efforts to open a comprehensive Pre-Anesthesia Clinic, which opened on Oct 3, 2023.
+Early in her tenure, she supported efforts to open a comprehensive Pre-Anesthesia Clinic which opened on Oct 3, 2023.
 She also worked collaboratively to stand-up a Global Academic Anesthesia Consortium (GAAC), a collaboration between like-minded US Academic Departments of Anesthesiology, committed to education and training in low-income settings.
 The GAAC is supporting training and education at the University of Zambia, in Lusaka Zambia and the first team began working in November, 2022.
 McQueen also supports a sustainable Global Anesthesia Program in Rwanda, focusing on Cardiac Anesthesia and Critical Care.
+Since arriving at the University of Wisconsin, she has also supported departmental and institutional sustainability efforts, inclusive of efforts to eliminate the anesthesia gases most harmful to the environment and decrease OR waste.

-Currently, McQueen serves as a Professor and the Ralph Waters Distinguished Chair for the Department of Anesthesiology at the University of Wisconsin School of Medicine and Public Health, and continues to actively research outcomes and opportunities for system improvements in low and middle-income countries.
+Currently, McQueen serves as a Professor and the Ralph Waters Distinguished Chair for the Department of Anesthesiology at the University of Wisconsin School of Medicine and Public Health, and continues to actively research outcomes and opportunities for system improvements in low and middle--income counties.
+The Wisconsin Idea, a general principle that education should influence people's lives beyond the boundaries of the classroom, was a draw to the University of Wisconsin – Madison for McQueen and is a tenet of her work in Wisconsin and around the world.
+In 2026, she was selected to participate in the Wisconsin Idea Seminar.

-In 2021, McQueen was elected to serve on the Council of the Society of Academic Associations of Anesthesiology and Perioperative Medicine (SAAAPM) and is currently serving in her second term.
+McQueen served on the Council of the Society of Academic Associations of Anesthesiology and Perioperative Medicine (SAAAPM) from 2021 to 2025.
 From 2022-2025, McQueen served on the executive board for the Multicenter Perioperative Outcomes Group (MPOG).
 McQueen served on the University of Wisconsin Medical Foundation (UWMF) Board of Directors from Jan 2022 to Dec 2024.
+She currently serves on the International Society of Surgeons Council and as the Global Health Affairs Chair until April, 2026.